Time and Effort Reporting

 Adopted August 2008

-The University will follow the restrictions and requirements of Office of Management and Budget Circular A-21, Cost Principles for Educational Institutions (OMB A-21) and applicable federal regulations with respect to certifying effort charged to federally sponsored projects.
+The University will follow the restrictions and requirements of Office of Management and Budget (OMB)’s Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, known as the Uniform Guidance, as well as other applicable federal regulations with respect to certifying effort charged to federally sponsored projects.
 The University will maintain an effort reporting system and obtain effort certification from employees in compliance with federal regulation.
 The University requires employees to certify the accuracy of the percentage of time (i.e., effort) charged to sponsored projects.
 If effort is not properly certified, salary charges must be removed from the sponsored account.

 Reason for Policy

 Effort reporting is a federal requirement.
-The government requires that institutions receiving federal funds for sponsored agreements maintain an effort certification process that complies with the requirements set forth in OMB A-21.
+The government requires that institutions receiving federal funds for sponsored agreements maintain an effort certification process that complies with the requirements set forth in Uniform Guidance Subpart E §200.430.
+Section §200.430(c) states, “It is recognized that teaching, research, service, and administration are often inextricably intermingled in an academic setting.
+When recording salaries and wages charged to Federal awards for IHEs [Institutions of Higher Education] a precise assessment of factors that contribute to costs is therefore not always feasible, nor is it expected.”

 Furthermore, federal and state agencies, private foundations, organizations and industry provide significant funding to enable the University to conduct research, public service and training projects.
 The University's effort reporting system assures these external sponsors that funds for the projects they sponsor are properly expended by certifying that the salaries and wages charged to the projects are consistent with the effort contributed.
 All employees involved in certifying effort must understand that severe penalties and funding disallowances could result from inaccurate, incomplete or untimely effort reporting.